-The site occupies the western end of the plot NGR SN057395, on a slight north facing slope towards Nevern Estuary at a height of ca. 12m above Ordnance Datum.
+The site occupies the middle section of the plot NGR SN057395, on a slight north facing slope towards Nevern Estuary at a height of ca. 12m above Ordnance Datum.

-A new dwelling is being constructed on the rear of the plot known as Ystrad Fflur, Long Street, Newport Pembrokeshire.
+A new dwelling is being constructed in the middle of the plot known as Ystrad Fflur, Long Street, Newport Pembrokeshire, with the property Hinemoa to the rear of the plot.
 A condition was attached to the consent that an archaeological watching brief was to be undertaken on the ground of the proposed dwelling.
-Archaeology on the site was hoped for based on the discovery of pottery during the building of Ystrad Fflur in 1985, and the concentration of medieval settlement evidence on the east side of Long Street.
+Archaeology on the site was hoped for based on the discovery of pottery during the building of Ystrad Fflur in 1985, and the concentration of medieval settlement evidence on the east side of Long Street, although no archaeological evidence was uncovered at Hinemoa.

 The old map of medieval strip burgages of the town (see plan), shows that much of the evidence found in support of the planning of medieval Newport, was along the main streets and roads.
-It appears therefore that any archaeology on this plot would be in evidence on the Long Street frontage rather than at the mill stream/ Afon Felin end of the plot, where the proposed dwelling is to be built.
+It appears therefore that any archaeology on this plot would be in evidence on the Long Street frontage rather than in the middle of the plot, where the proposed dwelling is to be built.